rkapl123/ScriptAddin/docs/README.md

 Following ScriptExecPrefixes are possible:
 - ExePath: The Executable Path used for the ScriptType
+- EnvironVarName: An environment variable name to be added for all processes of ScriptType
+- EnvironVarValue: The value of the above environment variable
 - PathAdd : Additional Path Setting for the ScriptType
 - FSuffix : The File suffix used when writing temporary Files used in scriptrng/scriptcell (Scripts directly within Excel), sometimes important to the script engine (e.g. cscript makes a difference between .vbs and .js)
 - StdErrX : Shall any output to standard error by the ScriptType engine be regarded as an error that blocks further processing (default: True)